Blog

 All NetSuite customers are provided with the Basic Support package that includes:

-To access 24/7 support and expanded online case support, you have to upgrade to Premium Support which comes at an additional cost.
+To access 24/7 support and expanded online case support, you must upgrade to Premium Support which comes at an additional cost.

 Users have also expressed that while the NetSuite support team will resolve issues, they tend to be more technical and don’t always guide customers.
 This can make it more challenging for less technical users to troubleshoot and resolve problems.

 Keep in mind that your NetSuite partner will likely offer their own support packages.
-These will still come at an additional cost, but it’s often lower than the NetSuite Premium package.
-And you’ll be dealing with consultants that know your system configuration and business processes.
-Your partner will be better able to guide your users and help them use the system more effectively, rather than just addressing the technical issues.
+It’s often more personalized (and more affordable!) than NetSuite’s Premium package.
+Plus, you’ll be dealing with consultants that know your system configuration and business processes, meaning they will be better able to guide your users and help them use the system more effectively, rather than just addressing the technical issues.

 3. Customizing reports can be challenging